-By varying the parameters θ_0 and r we are changing the size of the error:
+By varying the parameters r and θ_0 we are changing the size of the error:

-• By increasing the resolution of captured images we are decreasing the angle θ_0 and subsequently decreasing the rotational angle of the camera between two successively captured images forming the stereo panoramic images.
-For nearly the same factor as we increase (decrease) the resolution of captured images, we decrease (increase) the value of error Δl , while the reconstruction process takes for nearly the same factor more (less) time to end.
-We can treat the increase in resolution of captured images as a sub-pixel accuracy procedure.
+With increasing the resolution of captured image we are decreasing the angle θ_0 and subsequently decreasing the rotational angle of the camera between two successively captured images forming the panoramas.
+For nearly the same factor as we increase (decrease) the resolution of captured image, we decrease (increase) the value of error Δl , while the reconstruction process takes for nearly the same factor more (less) time to end.
+We can treat the increase in resolution of captured image as the sub-pixel accuracy procedure.

-• For the same factor that we increase (decrease) radius r, we increase (decrease) the (biggest possible and sensible) depth estimation l and size of error Δl.
+For the same factor that we increase (decrease) radius r, we increase (decrease) the (biggest possible and sensible) depth estimation l and size of the error Δl .
 If we vary the parameter r, the process of reconstruction will not be any faster or slower.
-In practice, bigger r means that we can reconstruct bigger scenes (rooms).
-The geometry of our system is adequate of reconstructing (smaller) rooms and is not suitable for reconstruction of an outdoor scene.
-This is due to the property of the system: we do not trust in the estimated depth l of far away objects on the scene were the size of the error Δl is too big.
+In practice bigger r means that we can reconstruct bigger scenes (rooms).
+The fact is that our system is capable of doing the reconstruction of (small) rooms and it will not perform well in the reconstruction process of an outdoor scene.
+This is due to the property of the system while we do not trust in the estimated depth l of far away objects on the scene were the size of the error Δl is too big.

 6.4.
-Definition of the maximal depth in which we trust
+Definition of maximal depth in which we trust